NoCode-NoLife/Melia/README.md

 endorse such actions.
 We're here to learn and create, not to steal or destroy.

-Docker
+Installation with Docker
 -----------------------------------------------------------------------------

-This repository aims to make Melia easier to setup and run in any environment.
+This branch aims to make Melia easier to setup and run in any environment.
 To achieve this, we're making a few changes do add the capability of building and running Melia on Linux, as well as building and running the server in a few Docker containers.